 Trainee Opportunities

 Dr. Longmuir has supervised graduate student research at both the Masters and PhD levels.
-Currently she is accepting Masters level students for the following projects:
+Currently her graduate students are contributing to the following projects:

 - Impact risk during childhood physical activity for children at risk of severe bleeding.